meizabel/documentation/java/command-bus.md

 The command can be posted if it has either [dispatcher](./command-dispatcher.md) or handler registered with the command bus.

-If the passed dispatcher deals with commands for which another dispatcher already registered the dispatch entries for such commands will not be unregistered, and warning will be logged.
+**Note:** If the passed dispatcher deals with commands for which another dispatcher already registered the dispatch entries for such commands will not be unregistered, and warning will be logged.

 `TODO:Code sample`